cosmobobak/lichess-board-api-demo/README.md

-# lichess-connector
+# opponent-wrapper

-The Lichess interfacing component of Bishop, the robot chessboard built by Group 5 in Edinburgh University's System Design Project module.
+The opponent interfacing (for Lichess and external chess engines) component of Bishop, the robot chessboard built by Group 5 in Edinburgh University's System Design Project module.